Office: Daniels College of Business, Room 480

 MKTG 4900 Advanced Marketing Strategy (4 Credits)

 Making sound strategic marketing decisions in the real world is complex and challenging, even for seasoned executives.
 Determining sound strategies is critical.
 Implementing them effectively and profitably is essential.
 How can managers increase their chances for making better strategic marketing decisions leading to more successful outcomes more often?
 This course applies concepts, constructs and learning acquired in prior marketing courses to complex strategic decisions.
 Live cases are at the heart of the course, challenging teams and individuals to make specific marketing decisions in the context of larger strategic marketing and company contexts, including accounting for top- and bottom-line impact.
-Students are required to be within one quarter of graduation.
-Prerequisites: MS MKTG students only within one (1) quarter of graduation or with instructor permission.
+Prerequisites: At least eight hours of graduate level MKTG courses or with instructor permission.

 MKTG 4980 Marketing Internship (0-10 Credits)